Home /

 Why Does the DPF Block?

 Your DPF is designed to trap soot and burn it off during regeneration.
-If regeneration fails—because of short journeys, sensor faults, or engine issues—soot builds up until the filter clogs.
+If regeneration fails — because of short journeys, sensor faults, or engine issues — soot builds up until the filter clogs.
 Once blocked, back-pressure rises, performance drops, and the car may enter limp mode.
-Many drivers assume replacement is the only fix, but that isn’t always the case.

-DPF Replacement Costs
+DPF Cleaning Costs Explained

-DPF Cleaning Costs
+DPF Replacement Costs Explained

 When Cleaning Isn't Enough